-Prerequisites: SPED 5340 Psychoeducational Assessment I (3 hours), EPSY 5990 Identifying Giftedness in Underserved Populations (3 hours), and admission to the AGC program in Gifted Education and Talent Development.
+Prerequisites to EPSY 6036: SPED 5240 Psychoeducational Assessment I or equivalent (3 hours), EPSY 5990 Identifying Giftedness in Underserved Populations (3 hours), and admission to the AGC program in gifted education and talent development.

 Cluster Two: Social, emotional, and motivational development of gifted and talented students

 - EPSY 5920 Meeting the Affective Needs of Gifted Children (3 hours)

 - EPSY 5980 Motivation in the 21st century classroom (3 hours)

 - EPSY 5150 Resilience and Self-Concept Development (3 hours)

 - EPSY 5100 Theories of Creativity: Implications for Education (3 hours)

 - EPSY 5910 Curriculum and Instruction for the Gifted (3 hours)

 - EPSY 5880 Psychology of Memory, Learning, and Problem-solving (3 hours)

 - EPSY 5750 Special Institute: Gifted Education and Response to Intervention (RtI) (3 hours)